meicale/Interception-Tools/README.md

 Depending on the system, device links (`by-id`, `by-path`, etc) may not exist at all, or not be readily available when the machine boots, which may make it unreliable to refer to them on _standalone jobs_ which execute when `udevmon` starts on boot.
-It's safe to refer to them on device jobs, as they only start when the link actually becomes present.
+It's safe to refer to them on device jobs, as these only start when the link actually becomes present.

 Hence, on standalone jobs it's generally better practice to refer to previously